Bisexuality in the United States: 2010s

 As for law and politics, in November 2012 Kyrsten Sinema was elected to the House of Representatives, becoming the first openly bisexual member of Congress in American history.
 In 2013 BiLaw, the first American national organization of bisexual lawyers, law professors, law students, and their allies, was founded.
 In February 2015 Kate Brown became the first openly bisexual governor in the United States, upon the resignation of Oregon's chief executive.
 On June 26, 2015, the Supreme Court ruled by a 5-to-4 vote in Obergefell v.
 Hodges that the Constitution guarantees a right to same-sex marriage, legalizing it throughout the United States; this increased the rights of bisexual people in America wishing to marry their same-sex partners.
 Another important victory came later that year, when the U.S. Equal Employment Opportunity Commission concluded that Title VII of the 1964 Civil Rights Act does not allow sexual orientation discrimination in employment because it is a form of sex discrimination.
 In 2016, Kate Brown was elected as governor of Oregon, and thus became the first openly bisexual person elected as a United States governor (and indeed the first openly LGBT person elected as such).
 In 2018, Kyrsten Sinema became the first openly bisexual person to win a major party nomination to run for a U.S. Senate seat, and later that year she became the first openly bisexual person elected to the U.S. Senate.
 As well, Kate Brown was re-elected that year as governor of Oregon.
 In 2020 Christy Holstege became the first openly bisexual mayor in America, as mayor of Palm Springs, California.

 In the first large-scale government survey measuring Americans' sexual orientation, the NHIS reported in July 2014 that 0.7 percent of Americans identify as bisexual.
 A 2016 survey cited by CNN said that bisexuality was increasing in the United States, with 5.5% of women and 2% of men identifying as bisexual compared with 3.9% and 1.2% respectively in an earlier survey.
+However the NHIS reported the same year that bisexuality was at .8% for men, and 1.2% for women, only changing slightly the next year.